online-judge-tools/oj/readme.md

     -   Yes.
 You can use `--directory` (`-d`) option.
 However, I recommend to make one directory per one problem.
 -   Can I specify problems by their IDs or names, instead of URLs?
     -   No. I have tried it once, but it is actually not so convenient and only increases the maintenance cost.
--   I don't want to input plaintext password to this tool.
+-   I don't want to give my password to this program.
-    - You can login with session cookies.
-Please see [Here](https://github.com/kmyk/online-judge-tools/blob/master/LOGIN_WITH_COOKIES.md).
+    -   You can use this giving only your session tokens.
+Please see [here](https://github.com/kmyk/online-judge-tools/blob/master/LOGIN_WITH_COOKIES.md).

 For other questions, use [Gitter](https://gitter.im/online-judge-tools/community) or other SNSs.